Peter Hoffman

 Cambridge, MA 02139, US

-I’m a 2nd-year PhD student at MIT LIDS working on generative artificial intelligence with Pablo Parrilo and Gabriele Farina.
-I am mainly interested in problems at the intersection of deep learning, probability, and stochastic differential equations, particularly those related to diffusion models and optimization.
+I’m a 2nd-year PhD student at MIT LIDS working on generative artificial intelligence with Professor Pablo Parrilo and Professor Gabriele Farina.
+I am mainly interested in problems at the intersection of deep learning, probability, and optimization, particularly those related to diffusion and flow models.

-I am also very involved with teaching, both around MIT and otherwise.
+I am also involved with teaching around MIT and otherwise.
 In the past, I’ve helped design and teach 6.S095, a student-run lecture series at MIT covering advanced problem-solving techniques in probability, random variables, and stochastic processes.
-I also frequently publish notes on a variety of topics, which you can find here.
+I also frequently post notes on a variety of topics, which you can find here.

-Previously, I completed my undergraduate degree in Mathematics, also at MIT, where I worked with Prof. Pablo Parrilo on optimization algorithms.
-During my undergraduate years, I was a member of the MIT varsity sailing team and spent time as a quantitative researcher at Point72 and Citibank.
+Previously, I completed my undergraduate degree in Mathematics, also at MIT, where I worked with Professor Pablo Parrilo on optimization algorithms with applications in game theory.
+During my undergraduate years, I spent time as a quantitative researcher at Point72 and Citibank.

-If I’m not writing math or code, you can probably find me painting, gardening with my family, or skiing with friends.
+If I’m not writing math or code, you can probably find me painting.
 Feel free to reach out at hoffmanp@mit.edu.

 -